-Angel Morgan, Ph.D., Past President of the International Association for the Study of Dreams (IASD) is founder of Dreambridge, adjunct professor and research faculty at Sofia University, author of The Alphabliss of Miss, and Dreamer’s Powerful Tiger: A New Lucid Dreaming Classic for Children and Parents of the 21st Century.
+Angel Morgan, Ph.D., Past President of the International Association for the Study of Dreams (IASD), is founder of Dreambridge, professor in Sofia University’s Institute of Transpersonal Psychology, and author of The Alphabliss of Miss, and Dreamer’s Powerful Tiger: A New Lucid Dreaming Classic for Children and Parents of the 21st Century.

 Dolores Jean Nurss, a freelance oneironaut, has presented on dreams for IASD, Mind/Body/Spirit Expo, and Fairy & Human Relations Congress, on multiple occasions each, and has hosted “The Outer Inn” throughout most of IASD’s PsiberDreaming Conferences.